abhiksingla/CoasterRacer-Bot/README.md

 2. Then run `python Bot.py`

 # Credit
-This work was learnt from and based on the [OpenAI's official Tweet](https://twitter.com/openai/status/805843673208393728?lang=en) and [Siral Raval](https://github.com/llSourcell)
+This work was learned from and based on the [OpenAI's official Tweet](https://twitter.com/openai/status/805843673208393728?lang=en) and [Siral Raval](https://github.com/llSourcell)